shagun751/bsnq/Trial 21 - Logs/log_bsnqM.md

 - The _setMFree_ subroutine is very fast despite doing everything for finding radius, finding neighbours, calculating mls phi and grad, and initialising the mfree point (memory allocation involved).
 For lin nodes (with lin+quad nodes neighs) it takes about 0.5 x the time taken by subroutine _statMatrices_
 - Only if the subroutine _setMFree_ will it allocate the matrix of objects of typ _mfPoiTyp_.
 Therefore I have ensure that in _outputXML_ gradEta will be output directly if _setMFree_ is called, otherwise it will automatically not call the part calculating gradEta.
 - I have removed the _mfFEMTyp_ and he associated _calcAll_ subroutine.
 This was a badly written code where the neigs were only the immediate FEM neighs and it wasn't very generalisable.
 It was also very confusing.
+- Added the variable bsnqId to the typ _mfPoiTyp_.
+This will be set = 0 if the mf point is not a bsnq FEM point, otherwise it will be set as the node Id of that point from the mesh.
+This will allow easier reference in case only a few bsnq nodes are used as mfPoi instead of all.

 ### Observations : shipPress : Soliton generation